-Mother Meera Ashram and its associated Vidyalaya (group of schools) and Saranalayam (sanctuary) is now well established and continues to grow and flourish.
-Mother Meera Ashram Vidyalaya is adjacent to the ashram and was inaugurated as an English-Medium school on June 7th 2010, in the presence of Mother Meera and many prominent leaders of the community.
+The Mother Meera School is now well established and continues to grow and flourish.
+The Mother Meera Ashram Vidylaya, a group of schools, was inaugurated as English-Medium schools on June 7th 2010, in the presence of Mother Meera and many prominent leaders of the community.
 There is a thriving non-residential school, a small children’s home and a few rooms for volunteers who help in construction work and in the school.

 Each year the school grows larger.
 When the school first opened, there were about 90 students.
 In 2014, the school has over 800 students on its main site in Madanapalle.
 There are classes from Baby class (3 year olds) to Standard 10 (15/16 year olds).
 There are also two Play Homes in the town, for children between the ages of 3 and 5.
 Consequently, we are particularly interested in volunteers who enjoy working with young children, but there are also opportunities for people who could help in our Primary section or with older children in the secondary school.

 All sections of the school have well qualified local teachers who teach their subjects through the medium of English.
 The diversity of local religions, Hindu, Muslim and Christian, is reflect in the school population, both teachers and students.
 Mother Meera visits the school regularly and plays an active part in shaping developments in the school and in overseeing the numerous new construction works.
-There is always strong support from international volunteers who give up their time to help with the very varied work needed to support Mother Meera’s Ashram and Vidyalaya.
-If you would like to offer your service to this work, please contact, email@example.com
+There is always strong support from international volunteers who give up their time to help with the very varied work needed to support Mother Meera School and Vidyalaya.
+If you would like to offer your service to this work, please contact us by Email

-There is also a need for volunteers who can help with general maintenance work in the ashram, such as gardening, plumbing, building, cleaning, painting and decorating.
+There is also a need for volunteers who can help with general maintenance work at the school, such as gardening, plumbing, building, cleaning, painting and decorating.

 Volunteering at the School

-There is also a need for volunteers who can help with general maintenance work in the ashram, such as cooking, cleaning, gardening, plumbing, building, painting and decorating.
+There is also a need for volunteers who can help with general maintenance work, such as cooking, cleaning, gardening, plumbing, building, painting and decorating.

 Volunteers come at their own expense.
-Subsistence costs are low, but there are only a few rooms available in the ashram so accommodation cannot be promised in advance.
+Subsistence costs are low, but there are only a few rooms available at the school grounds, so accommodation cannot be promised in advance.
 Many volunteers who visit for only a few weeks stay in local hotels, which, although noisy, are relatively inexpensive.